Minarose/Minarose/README.md

 ### Hi there 👋
-🧠 I'm a PhD candidate in physiology at the University of Toronto working in the Kadis Lab at the Hospital for Sick Children.
+🧠 I'm a PhD candidate in physiology at the University of Toronto working in the Kadis Lab at the Hospital for Sick Children and the Whole Brain Modelling Group at the Krembil Centre for Neuroinformatics.

 💻 My research interests include neuroimaging, network neuroscience, and computational modelling.
 <!--